kubecub/go-project-layout/.github/CODE_OF_CONDUCT.md

 Commit message could help reviewers better understand what the purpose of submitted PR is.
 It could help accelerate the code review procedure as well.
 We encourage contributors to use **EXPLICIT** commit message rather than ambiguous message.
 In general, we advocate the following commit message type:

-We use [Semantic Commits](https://www.conventionalcommits.org/en/v1.0.0/) to make it easier to understand what a commit does and to build pretty changekubecubs.
+We use [Semantic Commits](https://www.conventionalcommits.org/en/v1.0.0/) to make it easier to understand what a commit does and to build pretty change kubecub.
 Please use the following prefixes for your commits:

 + `docs: xxxx`.
 For example, "docs: add docs about storage installation".
 + `feature: xxxx`.For example, "feature: make result show in sorted order".